ngagnon/flybywire/fly-protocol/spec.md

 Gets a server option.
 Currently available options:

+- ReadMaxChunkSize: gets the maximum chunk size that the client would like to get (defaults to 16KB)
-- MaxChunkSize: returns the maximum chunk size that the server will accept
+- WriteMaxChunkSize: returns the maximum chunk size that the server will accept

-+OK
+SETOPT
+---

+Usage: SETOPT key value

+Sets a server option.
+Currently available options:

+- ReadMaxChunkSize: sets the maximum chunk size that the client would like to get (valid values: 16KB to 16MB)

 File Management
 ===